openguild-labs/sub0-bangkok-challenges/challenge-2/README.md

 - [ ] If connected account is already set on-chain identity, show the identity information instead the form

 ## How to claim the bounty?
+- ✅ Create a pull request to submit your work for this challenge to the repository.
-✅ Show your work to the DevRel of OpenGuild and get the confirmation to claim the bounty.
+- ✅ Show your work to the DevRel of OpenGuild and get the confirmation to claim the bounty.

 ## Learn how to use Dedot to build an application